ambitioninc/django-entity/README.md

     entity = Entity.objects.get(entity_type=ContentType.objects.get_for_model(Account), entity_id=account.id)

 ## How Do I Specify Relationships And Additonal Metadata About My Entities?
 Django entity provides the ability to model relationships of your entities to other entities.
 It also provides further capabilities for you to store additional metadata about your entities so that it can be quickly retrieved without having to access the main project tables.
-Here are additional functions defined in the EntityModelMixin that allow you to model your relationships and metadata.
+Here are additional functions defined in the BaseEntityModel that allow you to model your relationships and metadata.
 The next section describes how to query based on these relationships and retrieve the metadata in the Entity table.

 - **get_entity_meta(self)**: Return a dictionary of any JSON-serializable data.
 This data will be serialized into JSON and stored as a string for later access by any application.
 This function provides your project with the ability to save application-specific data in the metadata that can later be retrieved or viewed without having to access the main project tables.
 Defaults to returning None.